nirs/pyev/pyev/doc_src/source/Watcher.rst

             :param int revents: See :ref:`Watcher_revents` for valid values.

         As a rule you should not let the callback return with unhandled exceptions.
-The loop 'does not know' what to do with an exception happening in your callback (it depends largely on what **you** are doing), so, by default, it will just print a warning and suppress it.
+The loop "does not know" what to do with an exception happening in your callback (it depends largely on what **you** are doing), so, by default, it will just print a warning and suppress it.
         This behaviour can be changed by setting :py:attr:`Loop.debug` to